Search & SEO //

 Are AI search engines like Perplexity and ChatGPT replacing Google?

 They’re not replacing Google entirely, but they’re absorbing a growing share of queries.
-An Eight Oh Two study found that 37% of consumers now start searches with AI tools instead of Google, and 59% believe AI will become their main way of finding information.
+The Eight Oh Two study found that 37% of consumers now start searches with AI tools instead of Google, and 59% believe AI will become their main way of finding information.
 The most realistic outcome is a hybrid model: AI engines handle research, comparison, and synthesis queries while traditional search engines remain dominant for navigation, local, and transactional searches.

 Will the Google antitrust ruling make alternative search engines better?